tn-aixpa/datiprotezione/docs/howto/log_metadata.md

 	requirements: ["deep_translator"]
 )
 ```
-The function represent a Python operation and may be invoked directly locally or on the cluster.
-The function will fetch the list of documents from online portal and register it as dataitem inside project.
+The function represents a Python operation and may be invoked directly locally or on the cluster.
+The function will fetch the list of documents from online service and register a metadata list as dataitem inside project.
 ```

-The resulting dataset will be registered as the project artifact in the datalake under the name ``siat_trentino``.
+The resulting metadata list will be registered as the project dataitem in the datalake under the name ``siat_trentino``.